aktgb31/Finance-Management-Application/CODE/README.md

 1. Install latest version of Nodejs
 2. Run `npm install` to download and install the dependencies required

+### Get the twilio mail bot credentials

+1. Go to https://signup.sendgrid.com/ and create an account.
+2. Go to ->Settings->API Keys->Create API Key.
+3. Go to ->Guide->Add Sender identity.
+4. Set the value of the MAIL_API_KEY environment variable to be the API key created in step 2.

 ### Setting up the environment variables

 Create a new .env file with the following variables